KriVaTri/EVCM/docs/README.md

  | NORMAL        |  -7000W  |  -3000W  | 4000W |
  | LATE          |  -7000W  |  -2000W  | 5000W |

+- When adjusting the 3p lower threshold, 1p upper must be adapted accordingly to keep the delta as preferred.

 ---

 ### Important notes